mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/usage/index.md

 A change to the load balancer pool (such as adding a secret) will trigger a relaunch of all load balancers in the pool.
 This relaunch has the following properties:

-- Traffic is dropped.
+- Traffic currently flowing through the given load balancer is dropped when it is stopped.
 To minimize the impact, we suggest running more than one load balancer within the pool.
+- Only one load balancer is stopped in the pool during the update at a time.
 - The load balancer will be relaunched on the same node (unless the node itself has failed).

-<p class="message--warning"><strong>WARNING: </strong>The number of instances of load balancers cannot be scaled down.
+<p class="message--warning"><strong> WARNING: </strong>The number of instances of load balancers cannot be scaled down.
 This limitation will be addressed in a future Edge-LB release.</p>

 ## Replacing a failed pod